Master’s Taka-san hojicha tea, 50g

 Tea quality: The quality of the tea leaves is not only determined by the final result of the artisan, but also by the storage conditions of the suppliers and yourself.
 Green Japanese tea is particularly sensitive to the environment, therefore, the recommended consumption time of this tea is quite short.
 To extend the expiration date, an unopened green tea package can be stored in a refrigerator.
 After opening the package, it is recommended to store the tea in a sun-proof package or airtight container in a cool place, as far away from moisture and odours as possible.

-The quality of water: a cup of tea consists of 99% of water, therefore, its quality is no less important than a tea itself.
+Water quality: Water makes up 99% of the contents of our cup of tea, so its quality is just as important as the tea itself.
 The most suitable water for the tea is soft and as close as possible to neutral pH, with a low mineral content (50-100 mg/l).
 Usually, tap water in Lithuania is heavy, therefore, for best possible results, you should choose filtered or spring water.
 During boiling, water loses oxygen, thus it is recommended to never boil the same water more than once.